The Barnum Museum

 BABY SUE

 “[L]ike the soundtrack to a bizarre science fiction film.
 Schrader seems to be driven by the pure desire to create … never letting boundaries get in the way of his boundless creative expression.
 Plenty of cool sounds here that would make Wendy Carlos proud. … His music is always spellbinding and unique.
-A wild mental audio ride.” [
+A wild mental audio ride.”
+[FULL ARTICLE]

 —Don W. Seven